thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-hana-add.md

 ---
 Once ThoughtSpot Embrace is enabled, you can add a connection to an SAP HANA database.
 This allows you to perform a live query of the external database to create answers and pinboards, without having to bring the data into ThoughtSpot.

-To add a new connection to SAP HANA:
+To add a connection to SAP HANA:

 1. Click **Data** in the top navigation bar.